U-boat Crew Casualties

 U-66, 3 Aug 1943

-At 21.35 hours, the boat was surprised by a Avenger/Wildcat team (VC-1 USN) from USS Card in the Central Atlantic.
+21.35 hrs, mid Atlantic: the boat was surprised by a Avenger/Wildcat team (VC-1 USN) from USS Card.
 The aircraft made several strafing runs and one depth charge apparently exploded directly under the boat.
-The II.WO Oblt Kurt Schütze and Mtrgfr Erich Lorenz were killed and MechGfr Heinz Nitsch died of wounds during the night.
-The commander and FzS Pfaff were seriously and the I.WO and five ratings were slightly wounded.
-U-117 was ordered to meet U-66 three days later for medical assistance und to transfer a WO as replacement.
+The II.WO, Oblt Kurt Schütze, and Mtrgfr Erich Lorenz were killed and MechGfr Heinz Nitsch died of wounds during the night.
+The commander and FzS Pfaff were seriously wounded and the I.WO and five ratings were slightly wounded.
+U-117 was ordered to meet U-66 three days later for medical assistance and to transfer a replacement WO.

 U-738, 3 Aug 1943